gAlleb/SSE-WS-Liquidsoap-Icecast-Now-Playing-API/README.md

 <hr />

-### Of coursw it's all highly customizable.
-And even icecas server info can be fetched from inside of Liquidsoap and added to `nowplaying`:
+#### Of coursw it's all highly customizable.
+And even icecast server info can be fetched from inside of Liquidsoap and then added to `nowplaying`:

 ```
 ...